Thanksgiving Meal Event Collection

 Small Groups: There’s a small group for just about anyone (meeting at various times), according to what is your interest.
 There are women’s groups, men’s groups, mixed groups, traditional Bible studies or book groups to completely untraditional offerings like learning to play the guitar or how to use a computer.
 Won’t you try one out and get to know some folks along the way.

 Wednesday mornings: 10:00 a.m.
 This simple holy communion service is an unpretentious time to worship and pray and includes a special time to pray for healing.
+This service is held in the small sanctuary in the Thomas House (the far right red door on Delaware Avenue labelled as Office).

 Welcome to St. Thomas, Oakmont!